-ECHA observes that the differences in composition are covered with experimental data on C8-18 AAPB and C8-18 and C18 unsatd.
-AAPB addressing the impact of carbon chain length and unsaturation in the toxicological profile of the four substances used in the readacross approach.
+ECHA observes that the differences in composition are covered with experimental data on e.g. C8-18 and C18 unsatd.
+AAPB addressing the impact of carbon chain length and unsaturation in the (eco)toxicological profile of the four substances used in the read-across approach.
+However, due to the lack of aquatic toxicity data for C12 AAPB, ECHA notes that the impact of the differences in composition on the prediction of aquatic toxicity are not covered, as explained further in Section B.3 below.